 - how you expect the alcohol to make you feel

-- whether you’ve taken any other drugs (illicit, prescription, over-the-counter or herbal).
+- whether you've taken any other drugs (illegal, prescription, over-the-counter or herbal).

 For many people, a single drink of alcohol releases tension and reduces inhibition, making them feel more at ease and outgoing.
 Some people feel happy or excited when they drink, while others become depressed or hostile.
 Suicide and violent crimes often involve alcohol.

 Women are generally more sensitive to the effects of alcohol than men, and all adults become increasingly sensitive to alcohol’s effects as they age.
 When someone is more sensitive, it takes less alcohol to cause intoxication, and more time for the body to eliminate the alcohol consumed.

 Early signs of alcohol intoxication include flushed skin, impaired judgment and reduced inhibition.
 Continued drinking increases these effects, and causes other effects, such as impaired attention, reduced muscle control, slowed reflexes, staggering gait, slurred speech and double or blurred vision.
 A severely intoxicated person may “black out,” and have no memory of what was said or done while drinking.
 Effects of extreme intoxication include inability to stand, vomiting, stupor, coma and death.

 It takes about one hour for the liver of a person weighing 70 kg (154 lbs.) to process and eliminate eight to 10 grams of alcohol, or about two-thirds of the alcohol contained in a standard drink.
 This rate is constant, no matter how much alcohol has been consumed, or what food or non-alcoholic beverages are taken.